Your office is sending messages to your patients (especially first timers), but is it a good one?

 It’s your office.

-This ties in to marketing in a really big way, because your office is sends out a lot of messages to your patients under the radar, but that doesn’t always mean it’s a good message.
+This ties into marketing in a really big way, because your office is sending out a lot of messages to your patients under the radar, but that doesn’t always mean it’s a good message.

-Think about your house for a second, you walk through you house countless times each day and you think it’s clean.
-Until, you have a visitor coming.
+Think about your house for a second, you walk through your house countless times each day and you think it’s clean.
+Until you have a visitor coming.
 You get a call from an old friend or your mother-in-law saying they are coming to stay a few days and you look around your house and realize it maybe isn’t as clean as you thought.
-That never ending stack of mail by the front door, or everyone’s shoes piled by the garage.
+That never-ending stack of mail by the front door, or everyone’s shoes piled by the garage.
 These are all things you walk past every day but they aren’t a big deal to you.
 But if you’re having company over, you probably want these things tidied up.

-The same applies with your office.
-You probably walk through your office a 100 times a day, but when you’re walking through you have your business goggles on.
-You’re in work-mode, and not paying attention everything lying around like the magazine in the reception area.
+The same applies to your office.
+You probably walk through your office 100 times a day, but when you’re walking through you have your business goggles on.
+You’re in work-mode, and not paying attention to everything lying around like the magazine in the reception area.

 I recently encountered a dental office, of a dentist I respect and know does phenomenal work.
-But as I was waiting to be seen in the reception area, I noticed books neatly stacked on the table with a decorative orbs sitting on top.
-Now, from first appearance you would think on that sounds nice as a top-decorating tip, but at closer look I realized they were dental school textbooks.
-These books were not patient friendly, with very graphic pictures and details that the patient doesn’t need to be privy to.
+But as I was waiting to be seen in the reception area, I noticed books neatly stacked on the table with a decorative orb sitting on top.
+Now, from the first appearance, you would think on that sounds nice as a top decorating tip, but at a closer look, I realized they were dental school textbooks.
+These books were not patient-friendly, with very graphic pictures and details that the patient doesn’t need to be privy to.
 Now I’m sure you’re thinking, ‘Oh I would never do something like that.’